qihanwu1/qihanwu1.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello, this is Qihan Wu.
-I'm a 5th-year Ph.D student at [Department of Psychological & Brain Sciences](https://pbs.jhu.edu), Johns Hopkins University.
+I'm a 5th-year Ph.D. student at [Department of Psychological & Brain Sciences](https://pbs.jhu.edu), Johns Hopkins University.
 My advisor is [Jonathan Flombaum](https://pbs.jhu.edu/directory/jonathan-flombaum/).
 I am interested in object perception and visual cognition.

 A data-driven personal website
 ======